lilou9221/mcgill_team2_capstone/PROJECT_PLAN.md

 ---

 ### **STEP 10: Suitability Score Calculator** — **Completed**
-`src/analysis/suitability.py` groups raster-derived values by H3 hexagon, averages the soil variables within each hex, and applies the 0–10 scoring logic.
-Per-variable diagnostic columns are retained, NaNs are respected, and poorly covered hexes are filtered out.
+`src/analysis/suitability.py` merges the in-memory tables, aggregates by hexagon when `h3_index` is available, and applies the 0–10 scoring logic.
+Per-variable diagnostic columns are retained, NaNs are respected, and helper functions are exposed for unit tests or ad-hoc checks.

 ---